Lifan-Zhao/lifan-zhao.github.io/content/publication/10-1007-978-981-97-5575-2-20/index.md

 publishDate: '2025-05-25T08:14:53.229533Z'
 publication_types:
 - paper-conference
-publication: 'Database Systems for Advanced Applications: 29th International Conference (DASFAA 2024)'
+publication: "Database Systems for Advanced Applications: 29th International Conference (DASFAA'24)"
 doi: 10.1007/978-981-97-5575-2_20
 abstract: Stock trend forecasting is crucial for quantitative investment and various deep learning models have been proposed to obtain superior performance.
 Due to the